kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 X-Broker-API-Version: 2.14
 ```

 KEB returns the `200 OK` status code with the kubeconfig in the response body.
-If the binding does not exist, the instance does not exist, or the instance is suspended, KEB returns a `404 Not Found` status code.
+If the binding or the instance does not exist, or if the instance is suspended, KEB returns a `404 Not Found` status code.

 All the codes are based on the [Open Service Broker API specification](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#fetching-a-service-binding)